Athletics at the 2016 Summer Olympics – Men's 1500 metres: Competition format

 The competition was again three rounds (used previously in 1952 and since 1964).
 The "fastest loser" system introduced in 1964 was used for both the first round and semifinals.
 The 12-man semifinals and finals introduced in 1984 and used since 1992 were retained.

 There were three heats in the first round, each with 14 or 15 runners (before withdrawals).
 The top six runners in each heat, along with the next six fastest overall, advanced to the semifinals.
 The 24 semifinalists were divided into two semifinals, each with 12 runners (13 each after two runners were advanced due to obstruction, though one was back down to 12 after a withdrawal).
 The top five men in each semifinal, plus the next two fastest overall, advanced to the 12-man final (again, 13 after a runner was advanced due to obstruction).

 Records

-Prior to this competition, the existing world and Olympic records were as follows.
+Prior to this competition, the existing global and area records were as follows:

 No new records were set during the competition.